 After enough of the file system directory has been recovered, we again look for the names files of primary importance.
 If their names are visible, then we will try again to access them.

-What if the drive seems to be dead or it spins - and perhaps makes clicking noises - but no data can be seen?
+What if the drive seems to be spinning, but makes clicking noises and cannot be seen by your computer?

 Firmware malfunctions involve the operating system of the drive.
 A hard drive has many features in common with a computer.
 It has an operating system which is independent of the operating system of the computer, it has RAM (i.e. volatile solid state memory), NV-RAM (i.e. non-volatile solid state memory), and a microprocessing unit.
 A drive contains its operating system code in chips on the circuit board and on an area of the platters called the service area.
 The firmware contains information about vital drive parameters, for example, where bad sectors exist, and what kinds of electromechanical corrections must be done to bring the drive up to specifications.
 This information is unique to the drive.
 When this code is corrupted or cannot be loaded, then the drive will not advance to the ready state - a state where data is visible and can be accessed.

-If there is damage or degradation to the read heads - which can occur if a drive is dropped or has experienced age-related degradation - we will try to coax them to read better by temporarily (and harmlessly) instructing the drive to spend more time trying to read the data sectors, or to make additional read attempts before giving up.
+A common problem is read head degradation.
+If there is degradation to the read heads - which can occur if a drive is dropped or has experienced age-related degradation - we will try to coax them to read better by temporarily (and harmlessly) instructing the drive to spend more time trying to read the data sectors, or to make additional read attempts before giving up.
 If this fails, then we have two choices: the head stack assembly will need to be replaced with one from a closely matching drive, or we can try to determine if the files of interest where written wholly or largely with a single write head, allowing them to be read with a single, working read head.

 The purpose of diagnostics is to find out if we can recover the data that is important to you.